radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 14. Click “Select” and browse to the salesforcescimclient file on the Custom Schemas tab and click OK.

-Note – the virtual view definition can be customized as needed.
+>[!note] The virtual view definition can be customized as needed.
 The steps in this guide create a basic virtual view of users.

 ![An image showing ](Media/Image8.12.jpg)